 Meanwhile, the crisis intensified and prompted 20 Senior Advocates including P Chidambaram, Anand Grover, Indira Jaising, Mihir Desai among others to write a letter to the Supreme Court on 25 May 2020.
 This late-night letter asserted that the Court’s non-interference violated the fundamental rights of migrant labourers.
 They stressed that the plight of migrant labourers is not a mere 'policy issue’, but a human rights crisis.
 The Advocates urged the Court to intervene and grant free transportation, food and shelter.

-Next, the Court on 9 June 2020 gave a detailed order and issued 8 directions to the Governments of the Centre, States and Union Territories.
-In addition to the directions issued on 28 May, the following directions would be in force:
+The Court on 9 June, 2020 gave a detailed order and issued 8 directions to the Governments of the Centre, States and Union Territories.

 The court heard an Intervention Application on June 19th, 2020.
 The application was listed to be heard with the main matter on July 8th, 2020.

 In the order of the bench dated 9th July, 2020 the court reprimanded the State Government of Maharashtra for adopting an adversarial tone in their affidavit and for their inaction.
 They then noted the filing of an Interlocutory Application by Sarva Hara Jan Andolan and Delhi Sharmik Sangathan regarding migrants still awaiting return and relief.

 The Court reserved judgement in an order dated 27th July, 2020 and allowed the parties three days to provide short notes.